-On behalf of the Board of Directors and the management of Coca-Cola Consolidated, Inc. (the "Company"), I invite you to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting").
-The Annual Meeting will be held at 9:00 a.m., Eastern Time, on Tuesday, May 12, 2020 at the Company's Corporate Center located at 4100 Coca-Cola Plaza, Charlotte, North Carolina 28211.
-Details regarding admission to the Annual Meeting and the business to be conducted are described in the accompanying Notice of 2020 Annual Meeting of Stockholders and Proxy Statement.
+On behalf of the Board of Directors and the management of Coca-Cola Consolidated, Inc., I invite you to the 2022 Annual Meeting of Stockholders (the "Annual Meeting") to be held at 9:00 a.m., Eastern Time, on Tuesday, May 10, 2022.
+The Annual Meeting will be held exclusively via live audio webcast at www.virtualshareholdermeeting.com/COKE2022.
+Details regarding how to participate in the Annual Meeting via live audio webcast and the business to be conducted are described in the accompanying Notice of 2022 Annual Meeting of Stockholders and Proxy Statement.

-Whether or not you plan to attend the Annual Meeting in person, I strongly encourage you to vote as soon as possible to ensure that your shares are represented at the meeting.
+Whether or not you plan to participate in the Annual Meeting, I strongly encourage you to vote as soon as possible to ensure that your shares are represented at the meeting.
 The accompanying Proxy Statement explains more about voting.
 Please read it carefully.